There are a number of groups, clubs and activities that may be beneficial for autistic people – discover more details by clicking on the boxes below

 Autistic women and girls social and support group

-A group for autistic women, girls and non-binary people in Leicester, Leicestershire and Rutland to ask questions, share experiences and form friendships.
-Click here to go to the facebook group.
+A support group for autistic women, girls and non-binary people in Leicester, Leicestershire and Rutland to ask questions, share experiences and form friendships with like-minded individuals: A space to offer support and advice, and to share helpful resources.

 Autistic Women and Girls poster - showing rainbow infinity loop neurodiversity symbol